xpipe-io/xpipe-io.github.io/docs/connections/stream-connections.md

 A lot of people however still prefer to use cURL for all of their http request needs from the command-line.
-If you are one of these people or your http request requires more advanced parameters that can't be set with X-Pipe, you can also use cURL to achieve the same:
+If you are one of these people or your http request requires more advanced parameters that can't be set with XPipe, you can also use cURL to achieve the same:

     xpipe store add --type cmd
     Command: